Further changes to legislation have now been made again to the notice period when evicting a tenant.

 Existing possession claims need to be re-activated

-The requirement to re-activate existing Possession claim
+The requirement to re-activate the existing Possession claim

 If a possession claim was issued before 3rd August, landlords (claimant) must notify the Court and the tenant that they still intend to proceed with the possession claim.
 Failing to do this will mean your claim will not proceed and be stayed.